Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee: Monophoton Constraints at FCC-ee

 We generate signal and background samples with a generator level cut of $p_T^\gamma > 1 $~GeV.
-For the signal processes, we repeat the simulation for HNL masses up to the kinematic threshold $m_{N_2} \leq \sqrt{s}/(2 - \delta)$, with $\delta = 0$ for the diagonal coefficients.
+For the signal processes, we repeat the simulation for HNL masses up to the kinematic threshold $m_{N_2} \leq \sqrt{s}/(2 - \delta)$, with $\delta = 0$ for the diagonal WCs.
 In Tab.~\ref{tab:universal_cuts}, we show the universal kinematic cuts applied to the signals and backgrounds for $\sqrt{s} = 91.2$~GeV and $\sqrt{s} = 240$~GeV.
 These cuts are informed by the distributions in the outgoing photon energy $E_\gamma$ and angle $\theta_\gamma$.
+In the third column of this table, we show the improvement in the signal-to-background ratios after implementing the kinematic cuts for the diagonal four-fermion, effective $W^+$, and diagonal effective $Z$ interactions involving a Dirac HNL with $m_{N_2} = 10$~GeV.
+Similar to the active-sterile mixing scenario, the implemented cuts eliminate a significant fraction of background events, except for $Z_N^R$ at $\sqrt{s} = 240$~GeV.
 In Fig.~\ref{fig:kinematics_ff_monophoton}, we illustrate the normalised $\cos\theta_\gamma$ (top panel) and $x_\gamma \equiv 2E_\gamma/\sqrt{s}$ (bottom panel) distributions in the Dirac HNL scenario for $\sqrt{s} = 91.2$~GeV (left) and $\sqrt{s} = 240$~GeV (right).
 As in Fig.~\ref{fig:kinematics_active_sterile_monophoton}, the distributions in $x_\gamma$ are shown in units of the maximum possible photon energy,